Are you interested in supporting the social and emotional development of young children and reducing their instances of challenging behaviors?

-FLIP IT!® is a strategy that offers a simple, kind, strength-based, commonsense and effective four step process to address children’s day-to-day challenging behavior.
-The four steps are embodied in the FLIP IT! mnemonic which stands for F – Feelings, L – Limits, I – Inquiries, and P – Prompts.
-FLIP IT! is nothing new, but transforms best practice into a strategy that is easy to remember, applicable in a variety of challenging situations and portable.
+FLIP IT® is a strategy that offers a simple, kind, strength-based, commonsense and effective four step process to address children’s day to day challenging behavior.
+The four steps are embodied in the FLIP mnemonic which stands for F – Feelings, L – Limits, I – Inquiries and P – Prompts.
+FLIP IT is nothing new, but transforms best practice into a strategy that is easy to remember, applicable in a variety of challenging situations and portable.

 Gently talk with the child about his feelings.
 Tell him what you see and hear as a result of his emotions.
-Help him to identify the root feelings causing the behavior.
+Help him to identify the root feeling causing the behavior.